• Skip to main content

 Mount Vesuvius Subsequent Eruptions

 Geologists believe there were three significant Mount Vesuvius eruptions prior to the one in A.D.
 79, most famously one in 1800 B.C., which engulfed a number of Bronze Age settlements.
-Until about 1631, geologists and historians believe the volcano erupted about a dozen times, with varying severity.
+Until about 1631, geologists and historians believed the volcano erupted about a dozen times, with varying severity.

 In 1631, however, the volcano entered a period of frequent volcanic activity.
 From 1631 to the end of the nineteenth century, Mount Vesuvius erupted fifteen times, most violently in 1872.
 The most recent eruption occurred in 1944.